Naturality of Heegaard Floer invariants under positive rational contact surgery: Rational Surgery Mapping Cone

-where $\x_0$ denotes a chosen intersection point (in each \spinc equivalence class) and $\phi_{\x\x_0}$ is a fixed choice, for each $\x\in\Ta\cap\Tb$, of a disk connecting $\x$ to $\x_0$.
+Here $\x_0$ denotes a chosen intersection point (in each \spinc equivalence class) and $\phi_{\x\x_0}$ is a fixed choice, for each $\x\in\Ta\cap\Tb$, of a disk connecting $\x$ to $\x_0$ (c.f. \cite[proof of Theorem 3.1]{OSintsurg}).
 Note that we are free also to multiply $\theta$ by a fixed power of $T$ if we choose.

 Now, in this situation there is an exact triangle \begin{diagram} HF^+(Y_\lambda) && \rTo^{f_1} && HF^+(Y_{\lambda + m\mu}) \\ &\luTo^{f_3} && \ldTo^{f_2} \\ && \ul{HF}^+(Y, \F[C_m]) && \end{diagram} The maps in this triangle are induced by chain maps defined as follows: first note that $(\Sigma, \ggamma, \ddelta)$ describes the connected sum of $L(m,1)$ with $\#^{g-1} S^1\times S^2$.
 We fix a ``canonical'' intersection point $\Theta_{\gamma\delta}\in \Tg \cap\Td$ (adjacent to the basepoint).
 Then